Frenchrose/alx-low_level_programming/README.md

-This readme contains 0x00 hello world
+This readme contains c variables